From poverty to potential

 New skills mean that 50,000 people in Bangladesh, who have no land of their own, can grow up to 600 pumpkins a year.
-With the extra income they earn, they can send their children to school, buy livestock and become more resilient to the monsoon climate.Read the full story
+With the extra income they earn, they can send their children to school, buy livestock and become more resilient to the monsoon climate.View the Project

 Postal address: Practical Action, GPO Box 3881, Dhaka, Bangladesh

 Street address: House 28/A, Road 5, Dhanmondi, Dhaka – 1205, Bangladesh